mlanza/ai-literacy/301/05-text-adventures.md

 And that had to be done — from scratch — for each tool, in each app, one at a time.
 Across environments like Slack, Microsoft Teams, customer portals, CRMs, you name it.
 Tooling integration was fragmented.
 Repetitive.
 High-lift.

-**MCP changes that.**
+**Pluggability changes that.**

 It packages each tool like a USB device.
+Makes them modular.
 Once wrapped, a model can readily recognize and use it.
 This means:

-> **If one developer builds the adapter, everyone can use the tool.**
+> **If a developer builds with pluggability in mind, the tool becomes readily available to everyone.**

 Zero lift on your end.
 The integration becomes a shared asset.
 The more tools come online, the more props in your text adventure gain consequence.

 Let’s go back to the flight planning example.
 It was always possible — but hard.
 A developer had to wire up a Skyscanner search, allow filtering by user preferences, surface the best option, and structure the booking interaction.

-Now imagine Skyscanner exposes this via MCP.
+Now imagine Skyscanner exposes its capabilities in a pluggable tool.

 From the model’s view, it walks up to a terminal in the house — in Zork — and types a query.
 The terminal responds with real, up-to-date flights.
 Once the model identifies the right one, it issues a booking request.
 The reservation is confirmed.